imgrant/ebi-gallery-infra/aws-ec2-docker/README.md

    ssh -i ../terraform/ebi_gallery_key.pem ubuntu@203.0.113.79
    ```

-   💡 The [`docker-compose.yml` file](https://github.com/imgrant/LaravelGallery/blob/master/docker-compose.yml) provided with the application builds the images for the backend and frontend services from the source code.
-This can take a long time in the first instance, especially on small EC2 types such as the default [_t2.micro_](https://aws.amazon.com/ec2/instance-types/t2/).
+   💡 The [`docker-compose.yml`](https://github.com/imgrant/LaravelGallery/blob/master/docker-compose.yml) file provided with the application builds the images for the backend and frontend services from the source code.
+This can take a long time in the first instance, especially on small EC2 types such as the default [t2.micro](https://aws.amazon.com/ec2/instance-types/t2/).
 To alleviate this, you could either assign a larger size via the `ec2_instance_size` [Terraform input variable](https://www.terraform.io/language/values/variables#assigning-values-to-root-module-variables), or manually reconfigure the `docker-compose.yml` container definitions to pull the [pre-existing images from CI builds](https://hub.docker.com/u/igrnt).

 7. #### 🥳 Go to the application URL and use the interface to browse and upload images